-Living in Spain can be somewhat difficult for foreigners.
+Living in Spain, it be challenging to feel like a successful expat.
 People here move slowly, they often bump into you without excusing themselves, they get in your way without even realising it.
 That is not, by any means, a sign of bad education.
 To Spaniards these are small, unimportant things, which are not worth taking a notice of.
 Best case scenario is they’re going to tell you “no pasa nada” (it doesn’t matter) and they’ll keep on.
 I’m often advised to be “tranquila” (calm), which for locals seems to be a natural state.

 Sometimes they have no change and they give you an extra euro, and again – it does not matter.
 No one will ask you to break your money.
 Why would they lose their time with things that are so unimportant?

 To live like a Spaniard is to take pleasure in living, to belittle all difficulties and to celebrate excessively on every occasion.
 Be more sociable, kiss more often and finish up every day with a pint of beer in a great company!